rahulchacko7/limit-order-book/README.md

 ## How It Works (High Level)

 1. Orders are placed via REST API
-2. Orders are matched immediately in-memory (price-time priority)
+2. Orders are matched immediately in-memory using price-time priority
 3. Trade events and order updates are published to RabbitMQ
-4. Async workers consume messages and persist to PostgreSQL
+4. Async consumers persist data to PostgreSQL
 5. Order book snapshots are cached in Redis
 6. Updates are broadcast to clients via WebSocket

+**Key Design Decision**
-**Key Design Decision**: Matching happens synchronously in-memory for low latency, while persistence is asynchronous to avoid blocking the matching engine.
+Matching is performed synchronously in memory for low latency, while database persistence is handled asynchronously to avoid blocking the matching engine.

 ---

 ## Requirements

-* Go 1.23+
+* Go 1.21+
 * Docker & Docker Compose

 ---